goksinan/goksinan.github.io/_posts/2019-07-01-pca-on-wine-data.md

 ---
 title: "PCA on Wine Quality Dataset"
-date: 2019-07-01 12:07:25 +0000
+date: 2019-07-01 09:00:00 +0000
 tags: [Unsupervised learning, PCA]
 excerpt: "Using the PCA to gain insight into wine quality dataset"
 category: "machine"
 classes: "wide"
 ---

-# Unsupervised learning (principal component analysis)
+## Unsupervised learning (principal component analysis)

-**Data science question: Find out which features of wine are important to determine quality.**
+**Data science problem:** Find out which features of wine are important to determine its quality.
 <br>

 We will use the Wine Quality Data Set for red wines created by P. Cortez et al. It has 11 variables and 1600 observations.